-The DP83848VYB incorporates the Reduced Media Independent Interface (RMII) as specified in the RMII specification (rev1.2) from the RMII Consortium.
+The DP83848x incorporates the Reduced Media Independent Interface (RMII) as specified in the RMII specification (revision 1.2) from the RMII Consortium.
 This interface may be used to connect PHY devices to a MAC in 10/100 Mb/s systems using a reduced number of pins.
 In this mode, data is transferred 2-bits at a time using the 50-MHz RMII_REF clock for both transmit and receive.
 The following pins are used in RMII mode:

 - TX EN

 - TXD[1:0]

-- RX_ER (optional for MAC)
+- RX_ER (optional for Mac)

-- CRS_DV
+- CRS DV

 - RXD[1:0]

 - X1 (RMII Reference clock is 50 MHz)

 In addition, the RMII mode supplies an RX_DV signal which allows for a simpler method of recovering receive data without having to separate RX_DV from the CRS_DV indication.
-This is especially useful for diagnostic testing where it may be desirable to externally loop Receive MII data directly to the transmitter.
+This is especially useful for systems which do not require CRS, such as systems that only support full duplex operation.
+This signal is also useful for diagnostic testing where it may be desirable to loop Receive RMII data directly to the transmitter.

-Since the reference clock operates at 10 times the data rate for 10 Mb/s operation, transmit data is sampled every 10 clocks.
+Because the reference clock operates at 10 times the data rate for 10 Mb/s operation, transmit data is sampled every 10 clocks.
 Likewise, receive data will be generated every 10th clock so that an attached device can sample the data every 10 clocks.

 RMII mode requires a 50-MHz oscillator be connected to the device X1 pin.
-A 50 MHz crystal is not supported.
+A 50-MHz crystal is not supported.